-All credits used to satisfy degree requirements must be less than eight years old at the time of degree completion.
+For students completing the Master of Science in Nursing, all credits used to satisfy degree requirements may not exceed five years at the time of degree completion.

 A student not enrolled with Troy University for three years or more must meet all degree requirements current at the time of readmission.